wwarthen/RomWBW/Source/Doc/SystemGuide.md

 ## Invocation

-HBIOS functions are invoked by placing the required parameters in CPU registers and executing an RST 08 instruction.
+HBIOS functions are invoked by placing the required parameters in CPU registers and executing an `RST 08` instruction.
 Note that HBIOS does not preserve register values that are unused.
 However, the values of the Z80 alternate registers and IX/IY will be preserved (these registers may be used within HBIOS, but will be saved and restored internally).

-An alternate method of invoking HBIOS functions is to use `CALL 0xFFF0`.
+An alternate method of invoking HBIOS functions is to use `CALL $FFF0`.
-Since the RST 08 vector exists in page zero of the CPU address space, it may be paged out when alternate memory banks are selected.
+Since the `RST 08` vector exists in page zero of the CPU address space, it may be paged out when alternate memory banks are selected.
 If this may be true when you are invoking a function, you should use the `CALL` method.